KehongBeyondMask/PH-EMO/readme.md

 ## 🤝 Contact

-For questions or collaborations, feel free to open an issue or contact the authors.
+For questions or collaborations, feel free to open an issue or contact: cskhliu@hkbu.edu.hk or cskhliu@comp.hkbu.hk.